Tuesday, June 17, 2025

 Getting back to the main story, Daniel is one of the kindest people I know and is the link that I share with a lot of other Monster Collectors.
 He really lets you enjoy what you have and is beyond chill with it.
 He never ever has that attitude of "I have cooler, rare, mint in box, complete, I know the underwear size of the factory worker that was on shift in 1960 whatever that assembled it" He just post a photo and gives you his history behind it and who had given it to him, because that's his value of what he has.

-Like if it weren't for him I would have never had the chance to keep in touch with Bill Lindsey from IMPALER and had the chance to thank him for bein g a driving influence in wanting to work on Indie Horror movies.
-Or get to comment on Daniel Roebuck's FB post and get to tell him how much I love Rob Zombie's MUNSTERS.
+Like if it weren't for him I would have never had the chance to get in touch with Bill Lindsey from the Heavy Metal Band IMPALER - and had the chance to thank him for being a driving influence in wanting to work on Indie Horror movies.
+Or get to type to Daniel Roebuck on Facebook and get to tell him how much I love Rob Zombie's MUNSTERS.
 And how a lot of us Monster Kids got to live vicariously through him as The Count/Grandpa.

 Then there's the members of The Motor City Toy Mafia, consisting of Tesco Vee, Christopher Noble and Paul Seiler.
 They were a huge help in tracking down Monster figures that I was collecting and helped me with a lot of trading transactions.
-Or either buying stuff I was selling or helping me find buyers so I could use that money to buy something else.
+Or helping me find buyers for different Sci-Fi and Super Hero collectables I had so I could use that money to buy more monster collectables.

 Of course Paul Seiler had to one up me and went to see Dan The Monster Man's collection live!
-It's not enough that Paul trips over talking Herman Munsters growing out of his lawn, he had to make the drive to walk in Plastic Monster Paradise.
+It's not enough that Paul constantly finds talking Herman Munster dolls everywhere, he had to make the drive to walk in Plastic Monster Paradise.
 But I did one up back by making Dan part of the Ghoul Crew at The Storage Unit of Terror.
-H A HA HA

 *The Motor City Toy Mafia